Saira Elizabeth Luiza Shah

 Saira Elizabeth Luiza Shah (née Bessie Louise MacKenzie; 14 October 1892 – 15 August 1960) was a Scottish writer who wrote under the pen name Morag Murray Abdullah.
-She met the Pashtun author, poet, diplomat, scholar, and savant Sirdar Ikbal Ali Shah and wrote fictional accounts of her marriage and travels in the North-West Frontier Province of British India and the mountains of Afghanistan.
+She met the author, poet, diplomat, scholar, and savant Sirdar Ikbal Ali Shah and wrote fictional accounts of her marriage and travels in the North-West Frontier Province of British India and the mountains of Afghanistan.